 No illegal drugs are allowed to be brought on to, or used on school premises.
-To protect the health and safety of the school community, regular checks will be made of the site to ensure that drug paraphernalia, particularly needles and syringes, are cleared away safely and legally.
+To protect the health and safety of the school community, regular checks will be made of the site to ensure it is clear of any drug paraphernalia, particularly needles and syringes.
+If any are found they will be cleared away safely and legally.
 Any adult under the effects of illegal drugs will be asked to leave the premises for the safety of the whole school.